kyma-project/cloud-manager/docs/user/resources/README.md

 ## IpRange CR

-The `iprange.cloud-resources.kyma-project.io` CRD describes the VPC network IP range used for IP address allocation for cloud resources that require an IP address.
+The `iprange.cloud-resources.kyma-project.io` Custom Resource Definition (CRD) describes the VPC network IP range used for IP address allocation for cloud resources that require an IP address.
 For more information, see the [IpRange Custom Resource](./04-10-iprange.md) documentation.

 ## AwsNfsVolume CR